Joachim Ziegler: Career

+Joachim Ziegler was born in 1904, the son of a police officer.
+After graduating from Gymnasium with Abitur, he joined the Reichswehr as an officer candidate on 5 April 1923 and initially served in the 16th Cavalry Regiment.
+In 1935, he transferred to the 6th Panzer Regiment as commander of the 7th Company.
+From 30 September 1936 to 12 October 1937, he served as a volunteer with the Condor Legion.
+Ziegler was awarded the Spanish Cross for his participation in the Spanish Civil War.

-Ziegler was awarded the Spanish Cross for his participation in the Spanish Civil War, fighting in the Condor Legion.
-In 1939 he served as the adjutant in the 3rd Panzer Brigade and on 23 September 1939 he was awarded the Iron Cross 2nd class followed by a 1st class award on 28 June 1940.
+In 1939, he served as the adjutant in the 3rd Panzer Brigade and on 23 September 1939 he was awarded the Iron Cross 2nd class followed by a 1st class award on 28 June 1940.
 On 14 March 1943 he was promoted to Oberst and served on the General Staff of the XXXXII Army Corps.
-He was awarded the German Cross in Gold on 15 March 1943 and later was invited by the Wehrmacht to a command position in the Waffen-SS.
+He was awarded the German Cross in Gold on 15 March 1943 and was commanded by the Wehrmacht to the Waffen-SS on 15 June 1943.
 His SS number was 491,403.
-From 20 June 1943 Ziegler was the Chief of General Staff of the III (Germanic) SS Panzer Corps, and in November 1943 he was granted permission to wear an SS uniform for the duration of his command.
+From 1 August 1943, Ziegler was the Chief of General Staff of the III (Germanic) SS Panzer Corps, and in November 1943 he was granted permission to wear an SS uniform for the duration of his command.

 When Fritz von Scholz was killed in action on 28 July 1944, he was asked to take over command of the 11th SS Volunteer Panzergrenadier Division Nordland.
-On 5 September 1944 he was awarded the Knight's Cross for the conduct of the division in action and the Oak Leaves later in April 1945.
+On 5 September 1944, he was awarded the Knight's Cross for the conduct of the division in action and the Oak Leaves later in April 1945.
 The division retreated into what was known as the Courland Pocket.
 Soviet forces launched major offensives against the German units there.
 From late October to December 1944, the Nordland remained in the pocket; by early December the divisional strength was down to 9,000 men.
 In January 1945, the division was ordered to the Baltic port of Libau, where it was evacuated by sea.

 During the Battle of Berlin, the Nordland division was positioned to the south-east of the city and to the east of Tempelhof Airport.
 On 25 April 1945, SS-Brigadeführer Gustav Krukenberg was appointed the commander of (Berlin) Defence Sector C, which included the Nordland Division.
 Ziegler was relieved of his command the same day.
 The exact reason for the transfer of the command is not clearly known.
 It was requested by General Helmuth Weidling, commander of the Berlin Defence Area.

 After Hitler's death on 30 April, Krukenberg assembled most of his escort made up of French volunteers of the SS Sturmbataillon "Charlemagne" for the breakout to try and get through the Soviet Red Army encirclement of that area of Berlin.
 They joined up with Ziegler and a larger group of Nordland troops.
 They crossed the Spree just before dawn.
 Near the Gesundbrunnen U-Bahn station they came under heavy fire and Ziegler was wounded.
 Ziegler died from his wounds on 2 May 1945.